dannydes/ksu-so-scrapper/README.md

 * Cheerio

 ## Setup
-First download and install NodeJS and NPM for your OS and then install Cheerio using `` npm install cheerio ``.
+First download and install NodeJS and NPM for your OS through http://nodejs.org/download/.
+Then install Cheerio using `` npm install cheerio ``.

 You also need to clone this repo, using `` git clone https://github.com/dannydes/ksu-so-scrapper `` or download and extract from [here](https://github.com/ictsamalta/ksu-so-scrapper/archive/master.zip).